Find homes for sale in your area

 Vancouver is seeing a sizeable increase in both job opportunities and average salaries, especially in industries like technology and manufacturing.
 Software engineers and designers at the big tech firms are averaging $95k annually and machine operators average $58k, while teachers earn between $48k and $90k.
 In the city and surrounding region, there has been a general 32% job increase tied to economic growth, with 177,300 new openings.
 The top three industries are currently health care and social assistance; professional, scientific and technical services; and retail trade.

 A record 3.96 million square feet of new offices are being built downtown, with the tech industry being the number one driver.
 65% of the offices were leased before construction was finished, with three quarters of them leased to tech companies.
-Growth in the city’s tech jobs is soaring and Vancouver made the largest leap in growth (30%) to rank at number 12 in North America.
+Growth in the city’s tech jobs is soaring and Vancouver made the largest leap in growth (30%) to rank at number 12 in North America, this why moving to Vancouver is so popular among tech industry people.
 International companies like Microsoft, Samsung, Sony and SAP have already moved in, bringing with them job opportunities and innovation.
 Amazon will be the anchor tenant at the Canada Post building downtown, now under extensive re-invention to incorporate residential and commercial space.
 The company aims to expand its local workforce by 5,000 in the next two years.
 Across the street, Apple and Deloitte will be setting up shop.

 Known as ‘Hollywood North,’ Vancouver is the third largest film and TV production centre in North America.
 Lionsgate Films was founded here in 1997 and other major studios and special/digital effects and animation companies have moved in since, expanding their presence into the city of Burnaby.
 This cluster of film and TV business has created a boom in employment, creating over 60,000 jobs in a variety of sectors from creative talent, catering, technical and postproduction, to transportation, accommodation and all of the offshoots that support the local economy.
 Adding to the city’s sustainable cred, Vancouver Film Studios is the first carbon neutral film studio in the world.